 - Specific and concrete: Specific recommendations on how to modify current practices and messages that clearly show target groups each of the specific steps involved in engaging in the behavior are more likely to be successful.

 - Stated in terms of loss rather than gain: Research suggests that messages which emphasize the losses are consistently more persuasive than messages which emphasize savings as a result of taking action.

 - Told as a story: Real stories and experiences that the target communities can relate to can be more effective can be much more effective than a set of abstract instructions or information about the long-term effects of actions.
-Empathy can be triggered in your audience through telling a moving, personal story
+Empathy can be triggered in your audience by telling a moving, personal story.

 Based on the above, SDCAsia has increasingly used comics as a means of incorporating the development messages into entertaining formats that communities enjoy reading or watching.
 Comics allow sensitive topics that otherwise may be avoided to be treated in a nonthreatening way and spark dialogues that facilitated self-realization.
 A few tips on preparing comics are as follows:

 - It is best to focus on one particular aspect that you would want to change or point out.
 A specific message is always more powerful than a broad one.

 - Think of a short real-life story that will express the point you want to make.
 In many cases, our stories are taken from the field surveys during the value chain analysis or from stories recounted by participants during the stakeholders' workshops/focus group discussions.

 - A message with drama and some comedy in it works better than a strictly educational one.